 The members of our compensation committee are Dr. Tessier-Lavigne and Messrs.
 Flatley and Nelsen.
 Dr. Tessier-Lavigne serves as the chairperson of our compensation committee.
-Messrs.
-Flatley and Nelsen meet the requirements for independence under current NASDAQ listing standards and SEC rules and regulations.
-Dr. Tessier-Lavigne is not independent under NASDAQ's independence standards.
-We intend to rely upon the phase-in rules of NASDAQ with respect to the independence of our compensation committee.
+All members of our compensation committee meet the requirements for independence under current NASDAQ listing standards and SEC rules and regulations.
 Each member of the compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act.
 The purpose of our compensation committee is to oversee our compensation policies, plans and benefit programs and to discharge the responsibilities of our board of directors relating to compensation of our executive officers.
 The responsibilities of our compensation committee include, among other things:

-- overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving or recommending to the board for approval compensation for our executive officers and directors; - · preparing the compensation committee report that the SEC will require to be included in our annual proxy statement; and - administering our equity compensation plans.
+- overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving or recommending to the board for approval compensation for our executive officers and directors; - preparing the compensation committee report that the SEC will require to be included in our annual proxy statement; and - administering our equity compensation plans.

 Our compensation committee operates under a written charter that satisfies the listing standards of NASDAQ.
-A copy of the charter of our compensation committee is available on our website at http://investors.denalitherapeutics.com in the Governance section of our Investors webpage.
-During 2017, our compensation committee held two meetings.
+A copy of the charter of our compensation committee is available on our website at https://denalitherapeutics.com/investors in the Corporate Governance section of our Investors & Media Relations web page.
+During 2018, our compensation committee held five meetings.